NIH Designations

 Duration

-TNs are eligible for an initial period of up to three (3) years with extensions available up to three (3) years at a time.
+The Department of Homeland Security allows TN to request an initial period of up to three (3) years with extensions available up to three (3) years at a time.
 At present, there is no limit on the number of extensions that can be requested.
-The TN status begins when the foreign national scientist acquires TN status within the United States.
+The TN status begins when the foreign national scientist acquires TN status within the United States or enters the United States on TN status.

 Dependents